Voting and participation

 - for a political party whose aims you agree with.

 Voting is very important as it allows you to have a say nationally in who should run the country and locally in who should be your MP.
-But even if you're too young to vote, there are other ways that you can get involved in and influence local and national decision making.
+Even before you are old enough to vote, there are ways you can get involved in and influence local and national decision making.

 You have the right to vote in local and general elections as soon as you turn 18, but to do so your name must be on the Register of Electors.

 You can add your name to this list as soon as you turn 16 by using the form sent to every household each autumn, or by picking one up from your local council office.
 You can also apply to register online or by phone.

 The council must have your form before April if you want to vote in a May election.

 Are young people aged 16+ too young to vote?